 During his career, Ajit has frequently interacted with the US FDA on inspections, submissions, and reviews of product applications.
 In addition, he has shared the speaker’s panel with FDA and industry leaders at several national meetings in the areas of API’s, finished pharmaceuticals, and biologics.
 Ajit has audited and advised companies within the US, Europe, Japan, China and India on operating in compliance with US FDA and ICH requirements.

-In order to keep up with cutting edge technologies and current compliance trends, Ajit became an instructor at the University of California, San Diego in the biomedical-manufacturing program in 1994.
-He is a member of the university advisory committee and was recently appointed adjunct professor at San Diego State University in the Bio-device and Biomedical graduate studies program offering a Master’s degree in Regulatory Affairs.
-He is a member of the advisory committee to the Bio-Pharm Journal.
-He is affiliated with the Parenteral Drug Association (PDA) and IBC offering short courses in cGMP requirements and auditing foreign API manufacturers.
+In order to keep up with cutting edge technologies and current compliance trends, Ajit became an instructor at the University of California, San Diego in the biomedical-manufacturing program in 1994 and is a member of the university advisory committee.
+He is now also an adjunct professor at San Diego State University in the Regulatory Science graduate studies program offering a Master’s degree in Regulatory Affairs.
+He is a member of the advisory committee to the Bio-Pharm Journal, and is affiliated with the Parenteral Drug Association (PDA) and IBC offering short courses in cGMP requirements and auditing foreign API manufacturers.

 Rita Tomlin is a consultant who provides medical writing and editing services to pharmaceutical companies.
 In her 16 years in pharmaceuticals, she has contributed to a broad spectrum of documents, including Investigational New Drug (IND) submisstions, clinical development plans, protocols, Informed Consents Forms, Case Report Forms, Clinical Study Reports, manuscripts, posters, slide presentations, and 4 New Drug Applications (NDAs)/ Common Technical Documents (CTDs) including managing the US submission of Rituxin® in rheumatoid arthritis.